-35. Outpatient, ED and Observation Visits that Result in an Inpatient Stay
+35. Visits that Result in an Inpatient Stay

-Select measures require the exclusion of outpatient, ED or observation visits that result in an inpatient stay.
+Some measures require exclusion of online assessments, telephone, outpatient, ED or observation visits that result in an inpatient stay or observation stay.

-When an outpatient, ED or observation visit and an inpatient stay are billed on separate claims, the visit results in an inpatient stay when the outpatient/ ED/observation date of service occurs on the day prior to the admission date or any time during the admission (admission date through discharge date).
-An outpatient, ED or observation visit billed on the same claim as an inpatient stay is considered a visit that resulted in an inpatient stay.
+When the visit and the stay are billed on separate claims, the visit results in a stay when the visit date of service occurs on the day prior to the admission date or any time during the admission (admission date through discharge date).
+A visit billed on the same claim as a stay is considered a visit that resulted in a stay.